mmbman/Katagiri/1981-11-22-Blue-Cliff-Record-Case-25-Talk-2.md

 **Question:** Yesterday you talked about the importance of having hopes ... and earlier this week you talked about less desire being full absorption in the present ...
 How do you have a big hope without having lots of desire and lots of distraction and lots of suffering? *[Laughter.]*

-**Katagiri:** If you have a big hope, you should have a big trouble, anyway. *[Laughter.]* You should be prepared for the possibility of troubles, if you have a big hope.
+**Katagiri Roshi:** If you have a big hope, you should have a big trouble, anyway. *[Laughter.]* You should be prepared for the possibility of troubles, if you have a big hope.
 If you want to have a big business, there is lots of trouble there.
 You should accept [that].

 *[Tape change]*